CodeKing95/EcommerceSite/README.md

 # TechStar Ecommerce Site

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This is an ecommerce project built in React & Typescript, as part of the final project in Coding Bootcamp.